Planning instance protection

 -

-In the Instances panel, select the instances for which you want to configure the temporary instance.
+In the Instances panel, select the instances for which you want to configure the data mover.

 Note If you want to narrow down the list of displayed instances, use the filtering options as described in Filtering and sorting data.